ocaml/ocaml.org/CONTRIBUTING.md

 ### <a name="content-cookbook"></a>Add a Recipe to the OCaml Cookbook

-The OCaml cookbook is a place where OCaml developers share how to solve practical-minded tasks in OCaml using packages from the OCaml ecosystem.
-To contribute a recipe, you need to choose a category for the recipe (see [cookbook_categories.yml](https://)) and write a markdown file with YAML header (for an example, see []).
+The OCaml cookbook is a place where OCaml developers share how to solve common tasks in OCaml using packages from the OCaml ecosystem.

-Every cookbook recipe consists of one or more files with explanations.
-In the markdown body of the document, you can provide further context or links to the packages used.
-But: keep this short, the point is to get people back to building things, not keep them here reading.
+Here are the steps to contribute a recipe for an existing task:
+* Find the task in the [data/cookbook/tasks.yml](data/cookbook/tasks.yml) file
+* Go to the task folder inside [data/cookbook/](data/cookbook/) which has the same name as the task's `slug`
+* Create a Caml file containing the recipe and a Yaml header with metadata about the recipe.

+If the recipe does not fit into any existing task, you also need to create a task.
+Add a `task:` entry in [data/cookbook/tasks.yml](data/cookbook/tasks.yml) file.
+Fields `title`, `description` and `slug` are mandatory.
+The task must be located under a relevant `category:` field.

+Finally, it is also possible to create and organize groups of tasks by creating new categories.
+Categories are recursive and may have subcategories, which are full categories too.
+A task listed in [data/cookbook/tasks.yml](data/cookbook/tasks.yml) may have no recipes yet.
+The other way, it is not allowed to have a task folder in [data/cookbook/](data/cookbook/) which does not correspond to a task from the [data/cookbook/tasks.yml](data/cookbook/tasks.yml) file, it triggers a compilation error.

+Each recipe is a way to perform a task using a combination of open-source libraries.
+Writing a recipe as simple as using a single function call from a package that does the job is acceptable.
+That does not apply to the standard library.

 ### <a name="content-recurring-event"></a>Add A Recurring Event